kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 ---
 layout: post
-title: "Deploying Ember to AWS with SSL"
+title: "Deploying Ember to AWS CloudFront using ember-cli-deploy"
 description: ""
 category: Ember
 tags: [ember, emberjs, aws, s3, cloudfront, ssl]
 ---
 {% include JB/setup %}

-I've been working on a side project in [Ember](http://emberjs.com/), and I really want to serve the app with SSL.
-The app will be interacting with some 3rd party APIs and authenticating using 3rd party OAuth, so I want to serve it to users with encryption even though the HTML of an Ember app is served statically and the application code runs entirely in the browser.
+I am working on a side project in [Ember](http://emberjs.com/), and I want to serve the app with SSL.
+This app will be interacting with 3rd party APIs and authenticated using 3rd party OAuth, so I want to serve it to users with encryption as well.

-To this point, I've been deploying the app on [Heroku](https://www.heroku.com/) with [heroku-buildpack-ember-cli](https://github.com/tonycoco/heroku-buildpack-ember-cli).
-While this approach is quick and easy to get up and running, Heroku charges $7/month to keep the dyno awake 24/7 and $20/month to add SSL.
-I'm not too excited to spend $27/month on a side project app.
+Until now, I've been deploying the app on [Heroku](https://www.heroku.com/) with [heroku-buildpack-ember-cli](https://github.com/tonycoco/heroku-buildpack-ember-cli).
+The Heroku approach is quick and easy to get up and running, but Heroku will charge me $7/month to keep the app awake and $20/month to use SSL.
+I don't really want to spend $27/month on a side project if I don't have to.

-I've been taking a look at AWS as an alternative.
-I already pay AWS each month to host remote backups on S3 and I've used S3 and CloudFront before as a CDN for app assets.
-What follows is the approach I ultimately ended up using.
+I've been taking a look at Amazon Web Services (AWS) as an alternative.
+I already pay AWS each month to host remote backups on S3, and I've used S3 and CloudFront before as a CDN for Rails app assets.
+Here are the steps I am taking to set this deployment up:

-## Step 1: Deploy ember-cli to S3
+## Step 1: Deploy ember-cli to S3 with ember-cli-deploy

-### Create buckets on S3
+### Create a bucket on S3

-Most of the steps I'll follow on AWS are [well-documented](http://docs.aws.amazon.com/gettingstarted/latest/swh/website-hosting-intro.html).
+Most of the steps I'm following to set up AWS are [well-documented](http://docs.aws.amazon.com/gettingstarted/latest/swh/website-hosting-intro.html).

 1. Open the [AWS S3 Console](https://console.aws.amazon.com/s3/).
 1. Click **Create a Bucket**.
 1. Set the **Bucket Name**.
-I've set mine to match the app's subdomain at `app.[appdomain].com`.
+I've set mine to match the app subdomain at `app.[appdomain].com`.
 1. Select a **Region** close to the app's users (for me, this is US Standard).
 1. Click **Create**.

-#### Bucket Permissions
+### Edit Bucket Permissions

-I need to edit the bucket permissions to allow public read access to the files that I deploy.
+I need to edit the bucket permissions to allow public read access to the files that I upload.

 1. Open the [AWS S3 Console](https://console.aws.amazon.com/s3/).
 1. Select the `app.[appdomain].com` bucket, click **Properties**, click **Permissions**, and click **Add bucket policy**
-1. Copy and paste the following policy into the Bucket Policy Editor (be sure to change `app.[appdomain].com` to match the name of the bucket):
+1. Copy and paste the following policy into the Bucket Policy Editor (change `app.[appdomain].com` to match the name of the bucket):

 <pre><code>{
   "Version":"2012-10-17",